ALS Medical Equipment Program

 Durable Medical Equipment (DME) for people living with ALS can be very expensive, even with insurance.
-DME includes, but is not limited to wheelchairs (manual and electric), transport chairs, hospital beds, canes, walkers, lifts, and Augmentative and Alternative Communication (AAC) devices.
-The ALS Association Oregon and SW Washington Chapter recognizes the role that DME plays in providing and maintaining the best quality of life at every level of progression.
+DME includes but is not limited to wheelchairs (manual and electric), transport chairs, hospital beds, canes, walkers, lifts, and Augmentative and Alternative Communication (AAC) devices.
+ALS Northwest recognizes the role that DME plays in providing and maintaining the best quality of life at every level of progression.
 In partnership with NuMotion and NORCO, our Medical Equipment Loan Program provides new and gently used equipment for persons living with ALS living in the service area.
-The purpose of this program is to provide those with limited or no insurance or those unable to order equipment such as power wheelchairs, or those awaiting the delivery of equipment to utilize equipment necessary for mobility aid to aid in activities of daily living for as long as needed.
+The purpose of this program is to provide those without insurance, those unable to purchase durable medical equipment, or those awaiting the delivery of equipment to borrow equipment at no cost for as long needed.
 Our equipment is housed at several sites throughout our service area and is loaned at no charge to people living with ALS.

 Please note that the medical equipment loan program is subject to availability.
 We may not be able to supply a particular item at the time of request due to high demands and low inventory of certain items.